Gruximillian/sequential-keybinding/README.md

 });
 ```

 We introduced two new variables, `lastKeyTime` and `currentTime`.
-We could have done it with just `lastKeyTime`, but it is much easier to reason about with `currentTime` variable present.
+We can do it with just `lastKeyTime`, but it is much easier to reason about with `currentTime` variable present.
 Let's see what we did here.

 First, we defined `lastKeyTime` variable and initialized it with a current time value.
 We had to initialize it because we need some value to perform a calculation bellow.
-We could have used zero as a value here, but to make it consistent, let's use the current time value.
+We can use zero as a value here, but to make it consistent, let's use the current time value.
 Next, we defined `currentTime` variable and initialized it with the current time as well.
 At this point someone might ask why two variables that have the same value?!
 Bare in mind, that those are just initialization values, at least for `lastKeyTime`.
 We will need to update that value after every keystroke.
 And notice that `lastKeyTime` is initialized outside the event listener, that is, only once, while `currentTime` will be reinitialized on every keystroke.

 Now we have an important part, the check whether enough time has passed between the keystrokes.
-If it has, we want to reset the `buffer` variable, the array that holds letters that user has pressed.
+If it has, we want to reset the `buffer` variable, the array that holds characters that user has pressed.
 To do that check we simply subtract `lastKeyTime` from `currentTime` variable and check if the result is greater than some number.
 In the example, that number is 1000, that is 1000 milliseconds or 1 second.
 That is a good starting value, and it can be changed later to better tune the experience.
 So, if the condition `currentTime - lastKeyTime > 1000` is true, we are resetting the `buffer` to an empty array: `buffer = []`; After that, the `buffer` will receive a new key, but it will be the only one in the array.

 The last thing we need to do here is to update the `lastKeyTime` value.
 We simply set its value to be the same as `currentTime` value.
 On the next keystroke, `lastKeyTime` will hold the time when the last keystroke happened while `currentTime` will get a new value.